Tingling in feet and legs

 The cost of the chiropractic care was less than 10 percent of the surgery, with zero risks and side effects.

-The flip test is a simplified version of the slump test for sciatica.
+The Flip is a simplified version of the slump test for sciatica.

-In the Flip Test, you can test for a impingement of the sciatic nerve at home.
-Sit in an ordinary upright chair, and somebody else raises first your good leg parallel to the ground, then lower it remembering the pull in the good leg.
+In the Flip test, you can assess an impingement of the sciatic nerve at home.
+Sit in an ordinary upright chair, and somebody else raises first your good leg parallel to the ground, then lower it, remembering the pull in the good leg.

 Now ask your examiner to raise the naughty leg.
-Is it significantly tighter or more painful in that leg?
-If it hurts only in the back, not the leg, then you have no frank sciatica, only the first stage.
+Is it significantly tighter or more painful than the other?
+If it hurts only in the back, not the lower limb, then you have no frank sciatica, only the first stage.

 In the full slump test for sciatica, progressively more stretch is placed on the sciatic nerve but that is best left to an experienced chiropractor.